smorgo/Auto-Electrical-Modules/README.md

 It's not an entirely reliable locking system, yet.
 Under significant pressure, the lock can disengage.
 A few more iterations of the design may be useful, but it's reasonably effective and could be made more robust with a well-placed dab of glue.

+## Enclosure Lid Fixings
+The enclosure and lid are designed to use M2 countersunk machine screws for fixing and M2 heat inserts in the body of the enclosure, inserted with a hot soldering iron.
+If you want to do something different, you may need to change some of the screw-related settings.